-Enter matcha.
 Matcha is a Japanese type of green tea made from high quality shade grown green tea leaves.
 The leaves have undergone a special process which results in minimal oxidation, therefore preserving their potent antioxidant power.
 The leaves are essentially ground into a very fine powder that, when whisked with hot water or milk, creates a creamy, silky tea drink.
 Unlike steeped tea where the leaves are discarded, matcha tea actually involves ingesting the finely ground leaves.
 Because of this, the EGCG and antioxidant power of matcha is over three times that of regular steeped green tea.

 Maca root powder, hailing from the Andes Mountains of Peru, has long been recognized by indigenous Andean societies for its healing and nutritive powers.
 You can find it in both raw and gelatinized (still a powder) form.
 Some argue that raw is the way to go but it is also known that raw maca root can make people violently ill.
-Because of this, I can’t in good conscious recommend the raw version.
+Because of this, I can’t in good conscience recommend the raw version.
 The gelatinized maca has undergone a process in which the starch has been removed, therefore making it more easily digestible and eliminating the risk of stomach upset.

 Maca has been found to have a hormone balancing effect in both men and women.
-It may even make you a little randy.
+(It may even make you a little randy!)
 Sustained energy without the jitters or crash, reduced stress, and mental clarity have been said to result from the hormone balancing effect of gelatinized maca.
 In addition to making your hormones happy, maca also contains impressive amounts of amino acids, essential minerals, fiber, alkaloids, plant sterols, phytonutrients, vitamins, and fatty acids.
 Oh, and it has a subtle butterscotch flavor.
 Everyone wins.

-1 teaspoon matcha powder (A little goes a long way!
+- 2 teaspoon matcha powder (A little goes a long way!
 Plus, it is kind of spendy.)

-2 teaspoons gelatinized maca
+- 2 teaspoons gelatinized maca

-½ teaspoon vanilla extract or powder
+- 1 teaspoon vanilla extract

 This is a great alternative for those wishing to cut back on their coffee habit.
 Because it has some caffeine, it will prevent the withdrawal headaches associated with kicking the habit, while still providing sustained energy.
 The monks were certainly on to something with this stuff.